 - Use cartographic design, typography and symbolization

 - Design map and visualization projects for both print and digital platforms

 NSCC students have been recognized by the Canadian Cartographic Association, CaGIS, Canadian Geographic, NACIS and National Geographic for excellence in cartography.

-This program is offered at the Centre of Geographic Sciences (COGS), Canada's largest geomatics-focused learning environment, and prepares you for a career in the global geomatics sector.
+This program is offered online through the Centre of Geographic Sciences (COGS), Canada's largest geomatics-focused learning environment, and prepares you for a career in the global geomatics sector.

 - CART Lab is a work term credit course completed at the end of your program.
 It provides you with the opportunity to apply your knowledge and skills outside of the classroom.